-When I was planning my solo trip to Vienna, I knew I wanted to take a Bratislava day trip from Vienna because it is only one hour away.
-And boy, am I glad I did!
+When I was planning my solo trip to Vienna, I knew I wanted to take a day trip to Bratislava because the charming city has so much to see and it is only one hour away.
+And boy, I’m so glad I did!

 Disclosure: This post may contain affiliate links.
 If you buy something through them I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read our disclosure for more info.